f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab1/lab1.rst

     |lab2.1-2|

 #.
 Click the URL for /WebGoat/logout.
-Switch to the advanced view and select the methods enforcement tab and check override policy allowed methods and slide 'POST" with a state of disallow and click **update** and **Apply policy**
+Switch to the advanced view and select the methods enforcement tab and check override policy allowed methods and slide "POST" with a state of disallow and click **update** and then click **Apply policy**

     |lab2.1-3|